 The blend of technologies used on your course will depend on the individual modules you’ve chosen, but it is likely that you will use some or all of the following learning resources:

-using cameras and microphones, a VC can connect staff and students at two or more UHI campuses, or any other site worldwide, with the required technology.
+Using cameras and microphones, a VC can connect staff and students at two or more sites worldwide.

 Find out more about studying via VC

 Using traditional phone systems or web-based phone technology, an audio conference enables three or more people to share a conversation or discussion.

 A web-based system that enables you to access learning materials, guidance and support, and also access and submit assessments, plus communicate with staff and other students through discussion boards and live chat.

 Find out more about the our VLE, Blackboard.

 Using the VLE, web and other technologies you may study when and where it suits you.
 You will usually be part of a group studying in the same way and will be able to interact with other students.

 Some online courses do not require any physical attendance at a college, with all study and support from tutors available online.
 You may, however, be required to attend a face-to-face induction at your enrolling college at the start of your course.

 You can also use myUHI to access your files, applications and other internet services for study from your PC at home or at work.
 You don't need to be in college.